TechNoobForSale/Benchmarking-For-Dummies/xxTR E9810 uV Guide.md

 # THE EXYNOS 9810 UNDERVOLT GUIDE by Nightshot

+**ONLY FOR PEOPLE RUNNING THE LATEST VERSION OF XXTR KERNEL BY https://github.com/xxmustafacooTR**

+**This is a Github Port of the Original Guide, which was written on a PDF File**

-DISCLAIMER:
+## DISCLAIMER:
-YOU ARE ABOUT TO MESS WITH SYSTEM PARAMETERS.
-ME AND THE XXTR TEAM, AS WELL AS ANYBODY ELSE WHO BRINGS THIS DOCUMENT TO YOUR ATTENTION ARE NOT LIABLE FOR ANY DAMAGE THAT OCCURS TO YOUR DEVICE DUE TO IMPROPER SETTINGS OR ANY OTHER REASON AT ALL.
+**YOU ARE ABOUT TO MESS WITH SYSTEM PARAMETERS.
+ME AND THE XXTR TEAM, AS WELL AS ANYBODY ELSE WHO BRINGS THIS DOCUMENT TO YOUR ATTENTION ARE NOT LIABLE FOR ANY DAMAGE THAT OCCURS TO YOUR DEVICE DUE TO IMPROPER SETTINGS OR ANY OTHER REASON AT ALL.**

-So anyway, let’s begin.
+So anyway, **let’s begin.**

-Tired of suffering the pains of Samsung Manufacturing?
+**Tired of suffering the pains of Samsung Manufacturing?
 Well, other than Underclocking, we got another trick up our sleeve.
-That’s Undervolting. …..…......
+That’s Undervolting.**

-Undervolting is the process of lowering your Processor’s Operating Voltage to reduce heat production and power consumption while giving up nothing at all.
+**Undervolting is the process of lowering your Processor’s Operating Voltage to reduce heat production and power consumption while giving up nothing at all.**

-PREPARATION STEPS (And FUCKING FOLLOW THESE):
+## PREPARATION STEPS (And FUCKING FOLLOW THESE):

 Step 1: Obtain the latest version of xxTR Kernel.
 (At the time of writing, It’s xxTR Kernel V46 Beta 4).
 It can be downloaded from the pinned message in the xxTR Telegram Group.
 If you’re somehow not in the group, GET IN IT.
 Step 2: Obtain the xxTR Kernel Manager App.
 It also can be downloaded by the pinned message in the xxTR Telegram Group.
 If you try any other Kernel Manager to tune xxTR Kernel, I won’t support you in any way.
 Step 3: Have COMMON SENSE.
 For example, bigger number =/ Better.